lino-framework/book/docs/specs/avanti/courses.rst

      .. method:: update_missing_rates(self)

-        Calculate the missing rates for al enrolments of this course.
+        Calculate the missing rates for all enrolments of this course.

         This action is automatically performed for all courses once per day in the evening.

+>>> print(courses.Course.update_missing_rates.help_text)
+Calculate the missing rates for all enrolments of this course.